nmusers/docs/content/Reference manual/$abbreviated.md

 used  to  replace them with integer subscripts.
 With NONMEM 7.4, this feature also requests label substitution  in  NONMEM  report files and table files.
-For example, the following will cause all appearances of "ETA(CL)" to be replaced by "ETA(3)" in the gener- ated  subroutine,  and  will  cause  "ETA(3)"  to  be replaced by "ETA(CL)" in the NONMEM  report  and  any  table  file  in  which "ETA(3)" is  listed.
+For example, the following will cause all appearances of "ETA(CL)" to be replaced by "ETA(3)" in the generated  subroutine,  and  will  cause  "ETA(3)"  to  be replaced by
+"ETA(CL)" in the NONMEM  report  and  any  table  file  in  which "ETA(3)" is  listed.